COSPLAY CONTEST INFORMATION

 Please note that this is a live document and, until the date of the show, anything listed here may change.
 Check back often.

 Contest Times, Prizes, Entry Forms, and Costs

 The Cosplay Contest will begin at 8 pm on Saturday the 31st.
 Check-in for contest entrants is at 4 pm so we have enough time for pre-judging and other pre-show preparations.
 There are no fees for entering the competition (other than the admission price for the convention).
 The cash prizes and rewards are listed below.
 Please check back often for further prize announcements.
 Entry forms for the competition will be available at the check-in and ticketing booths, as well as at the NACC table.

 Cosplay at Lowe Mill A&E General Policies

-- Huntsville Comic Con reserves the right to eject anyone from convention grounds at any time.
+- Huntsville Comic Con / Lowe Mill A&E reserves the right to eject anyone from convention grounds at any time for any reason.